Realities of Outsourcing to China: 5 Expert Guidelines

-On the basis of these widely held but untested beliefs, many small-to-midsized manufacturers are looking to outsource to China before they have done sufficient due diligence to apprecciate all the expenses and likely challenges.
+On the basis of these widely held but untested beliefs, many small-to-midsize manufacturers are looking to outsource to China before they have done sufficient due diligence to appreciate all the expenses and likely challenges.
 "Container loads of mistakes" are all too often the costly result.

 - Exhaust all options to source as close to home as possible before even thinking of outsourcing overseas.

 Based on Mr. Griffiths' direct experience, "prices in China aren't as low as they sometimes appear by the time you add up duties, freight, customs and brokerage fees, quality-control expenses, business trips, banking fees and currency exchange fees".
 Many SMBs will also need to pay for and warehouse extra inventory due to the longer lead times associated with overseas outsourcing.
 The true costs of offshore outsourcing – which are rising all the time -- are a big reason why more and more US and Canadian SMB manufacturers are "reshoring".

 - Take your time choosing a China-based outsourcing partner.